compare

 | Onboarding fee | Implementation review before production; no separate per-provider setup fee | Setup reported at approximately $2,000 for EHR implementations; third-party estimates of $8,000–$35,000 for full-platform implementations; verify directly with PracticeSuite |

-| Claim submission | $0.25 first claim line item, $0.20 each additional line item (Stedi) | Included in subscription; verify usage caps and overage rules |
+| Claim submission | $0.70 per claim (line-blind; ERA included; volume discount: $0.70 first 500/mo, $0.65 from 501-5,000, $0.55 beyond 5,000) (Stedi) | Included in subscription; verify usage caps and overage rules |

-| ERA / 835 posting | $0.20 per paid ERA line, $0 for denied ERA lines after the initial line | Included in subscription; verify volume handling |
+| ERA / 835 posting | Included in the per-claim fee; no separate ERA charge | Included in subscription; verify volume handling |

-| Eligibility 270/271 | $0.20 per inquiry (Stedi) | Verify with PracticeSuite |
+| Eligibility 270/271 | $0.25 per inquiry (Stedi) | Verify with PracticeSuite |

 | Claim status 276/277 | $0.20 per inquiry (Stedi) | Verify with PracticeSuite |

-| Clearinghouse | Stedi — no separate clearinghouse contract | TriZetto Provider Solutions and ABILITY Network integrations |
+| Clearinghouse | Stedi: no separate clearinghouse contract | TriZetto Provider Solutions and ABILITY Network integrations |

 | Add-ons | AI features included in platform fee where shipped | Optional modules; per-reviewer accounts, costs can run $1,200–$6,000 per year |